leakespeake/docker/README.md

 ENTRYPOINT  [ "/bin/blackbox_exporter" ]
 CMD         [ "--config.file=/etc/blackbox_exporter/config.yml" ]
 ```
-Unless using the "scratch" image, use official DockerHub images wherever possible.
-Also source and use a specific version, stating in the tag;
+Unless using the "scratch" image, use official DockerHub images when possible.
+Also source and use a specific version (not "latest"), stating in the tag;

 ```
 FROM centos:7.8.2003